hashicorp/vault/CONTRIBUTING.md

 - The code that's been changed, of course.

-- At least one each of a positive and negative path for the changed code.
+- At least one each of a positive and negative test for the changed code.

 - If the code's tests are not automated, output from running the tests locally on your machine.